 Yes, you can make this recipe using frozen pork belly.
 This means that you can season your pork ahead of time and store it in a Ziploc bag in the freezer, so it will be ready to cook.
 The cooking time is the same if you cook from frozen.

-How to Serve Sous Vide Pork Belly?
+Ways to Use Sous Vide Pork Belly

 - Serve with Ramen: Pork belly is a popular topping for ramen.
 This crispy, savory meat is the ultimate addition to a comforting, hearty bowl of noodles.